Chart Color Schemes

 In terms of cultural diversity, Darling Downs records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Darling Downs showed cultural diversity levels roughly matching the wider region's averages.
-74.7% of its population were born in Australia, with 88.9% being citizens, and 92.5% speaking English only at home.
-Christianity was the main religion, making up 50.0% of Darling Downs' population, compared to 41.0% across Greater Perth.
+Darling Downs has a cultural diversity profile roughly similar to the wider region's average.
+It has 74.7% of its population born in Australia, with 88.9% being citizens and 92.5% speaking English only at home.
+Christianity is the predominant religion in Darling Downs, comprising 50.0% of people, compared to 41.0% across Greater Perth.

 Frequently Asked Questions - Diversity